- The coloq. posturear 'Act postureo', and east of position and -ear.

 “Hello, I am disciplined, empathic, patient, solidary”… Does not it seem somewhat forced, even postureo?
 Is it not better prove it than just say it?

 It's all about not lying

 An image of a person in a chess game conveys much: patience, strategy, temple, mental agility … But it must be real, not imposted, otherwise we fall into postureo.
 The bubble effect of social networks can be negative, and also an overexposition.
 But the worst is deceiving, pretending who you are not, creating a character.
-That's against our personal brand issues, without a doubt.
+That's against our your personal brand, without a doubt.

 Selfitis: Is excess of selfies a disease??

 That's what it looks like.
 I read recently in La Vanguardia “…when the action is repeated constantly and compulsively it should be defined as "Selfitis".
 This is indicated by the survey published in the International Journal of Mental Health and Addiction by researchers Janarthanan Balakrishnan and Mark Griffiths”.